zishon89us/node-cheat/awsome/README.md

 *   Once the operation is recognized as asynchronous (which requires web API), the method is called in a different context and the execution of the callstack continues.
 Hence, the log last is printed before the setTimeout method displays the result.
 This is why JavaScript code is said to be non-blocking.
 *   Once asynchronous operation completes web API stack pushes the code (callback) to the task queue.
 *   The task queue contains every step that should be executed next in the  callstack—the order of priority is based on a First In First Out (FIFO) approach.
+*   The feature of non-blocking execution stimulates the Node.js usage as a proxy server.
+A node proxy server can simultaneously handle large amounts of multiple connections and is easily configurable.